10 Things to Do in Beijing and Travel TIPS FOR SOLO TRAVELERS

 Do you prefer guided tours?
 Then check out rates for organized tours to the Forbidden City.

-See a Chinese Opera Show
+Chinese Opera Show

 To see a Chinese Opera show is another thing to see in Beijing.